Original Research ARTICLE

 CB2 receptor immunoreactivity was brightly expressed by Schwann cells and cells surrounding blood capillaries (most likely pericytes) (Figures 3a–l), while smooth muscle cells of blood vessels showed moderate CB2 receptor immunolabeling (Supplementary Figure 2).
 SGCs did not display CB2 receptor immunolabeling (Figures 3a–f).
 Faint CB2 immunolabeling was expressed by the nuclei of all the DRG neurons (Figures 3d,f).
 GFAP immunostaining was stronger at the periphery of the ganglia, while CB2 receptor immunoreactivity was stronger in the central portion of the ganglia (data not shown).
 The expression of the CB2 receptor on Schwann cells depicted the path of nerve fibers, rolling between neurons before abandoning the ganglion at its central and peripheral pole (Figures 3g–i).
 In the oldest subjects, the CB2 receptor immunolabeling was less intense than in the younger dogs (data not shown).
 The co-localization of CB2 receptor with the myelin marker P0 showed that both the markers were expressed by all Schwann cells (Supplementary Figures 3a–d).
 CB2 receptor immunoreactivity was brightly expressed by pericyte-like cells (Figures 3j–l).
 The co-localization study between CB2 receptor and the endothelial marker CD31 showed that the endothelium was CB2 receptor negative whereas the vascular smooth muscle cells showed faint CB2 receptor immunoreactivity (Figures 3j–l).
 The CB2 receptor immunolabeling was also observed within the neuronal nuclei of the rat DRG, whereas Schwann cells and blood vessels were CB2 receptor negative (Supplementary Figures 1d–f).

 Figure 3.
 Photomicrographs of cryosections of canine cervical (C8) dorsal root ganglion showing cannabinoid receptor 2- (CB2), glial fibrillary acidic protein- (GFAP), and CD31-immunoreactivity. (a–c) Stars indicate NeuroTrace labeled (a) dorsal root ganglion sensory neurons which were CB2 receptor negative (b), as well as the satellite glial cells (white arrows). (d–f) Stars indicate sensory neurons encircled by satellite glial cells (white arrows) which were GFAP-immunoreactive (e) and CB2 receptor negative.
 CB2 receptor immunoreactivity was expressed by Schwann cells and neuronal nuclei (open arrow). (g–i) The empty arrow indicates one neuronal axon that bifurcates (T-junction) in its central and peripheral portions (large white arrows).
-The small arrows indicate the nuclei of Schwann cells. (g–i) Open arrows indicate pericyte-like cells showing CB2 receptor immunoreactivity (g).
-White arrows indicate endothelial cells showing CD31 immunoreactivity (h). (j–l) Open arrows indicate the DAPI labeled nuclei of smooth muscle cells of a DRG artery which showed moderate CB2 receptor immunolabeling.
+The small arrows indicate the nuclei of Schwann cells. (j–l) Open arrows indicate smooth muscle cells (vessel on the left) and pericyte-like cells (elongated and thin blood vessel on the right) showing CB2 receptor immunoreactivity (j).
+White arrows indicate endothelial cells showing CD31 immunoreactivity (k).
 Bar: a–f, j–l = 50 μm; g–i = 100 μm.